 CBD, or cannabidiol, is quickly changing the debate surrounding the use of marijuana as a medicine.

 Most people have heard of a chemical called THC, which is the ingredient in marijuana that gets users high.
 But recently, attention has shifted to another compound in marijuana called CBD — and for good reason.

-Because while doctors can’t seem to look past certain side effects of THC, CBD doesn’t seem to present that problem.
+Because while doctors can’t seem to look past certain side effects of THC, CBD doesn’t appear to present that problem.
 On the other hand, evidence of CBD’s medical benefits continues to grow.

 Here are five facts that you should know about this unique compound:

 CBD is one of over 60 compounds found in cannabis that belong to a class of molecules called cannabinoids.
 Of these compounds, CBD and THC are usually present in the highest concentrations, and are therefore the most recognized and studied.